nstack/stackhut/docs/index.rst

 Welcome to StackHut's documentation!
 ====================================

 Thank you for browsing our documentation, it's all a bit rought at the moment.
 Please let us know at docs@stackhut.com if anything is unclear or you find a mistake.
-Better still, submit a pull-request at www.github.com/StackHut/stackhut-docs, thanks!
+Better still, submit a pull-request using the link at the top-right, thanks!

 Contents: